 However, the leading role of female vocals does not necessarily imply certain equality in music.
 Pure singing, as I wrote above, goes from the rationality domain, which is traditionally associated with masculinity, to the “feminine” sphere of emotions.
 This is how gender roles are often distributed in rap, perhaps one of the most misogynistic genres of popular music.
 I mean those popular duets where the main semantic content of the song is spoken by a man (recitative) and a woman performs only the melodic verse, which is essentially devoid of any independent meaning.
 As a rule, its function is ornamental and advertising – to decorate, draw attention, and stick to memory.
 This might be the reason why rap is the territory of pure meaning in which all kinds of sexual, gender and ethnic minorities are fighting for the right to participate today.

-To follow up on the analogy, we can also have a look at the IT sphere.
+To follow up on the analogy, we can also have a look at the IT-sphere.
 Being essentially a gender-neutral medium like music, artificial intelligence has found its manifestation among Internet geeks – the image of Roko’s Basilisk, a certain sinister punishing god.
 Moreover, virtual assistants – and feminist critics have written about that on more than one occasion – are also given a gender dimension.
 So, Siri, Cortana, Alexa, and Alisa have female voices by default.
 Thus, the association of a voice with a certain gender reproduces the usual division of labor, where a secretary performs similar back-office work of searching, selecting, and sorting information.

 But what about pure sound – without the body, the voice or the text?
 Music is historically considered to be the most abstract form of art, which is actually hard to argue with.
 And this is where both its strength and its weakness lie.
 According to feminist music studies, this very myth has made music so vulnerable to patriarchal interpretation, to which we can add the subsequent neglect of women in its history.
-With reference to the autonomy of music, that is, its independence from the outer world, male researchers did not allow the discussion of any social issues for a long time.
+With reference to the autonomy of the music, that is, its independence from the outer world, male researchers did not allow the discussion of any social issues for a long time.
 At the same time, traditional musicology itself was far from any gender neutrality.
 For example, even such abstract categories as cadences were gendered: they could be “female” or “male”.

-Abstraction and non-representation of music makes it potentially open to being agender and fluid.
+Abstraction and non-representation of music make it potentially open to being agender and fluid.
 It is absolutely neutral by itself, like any other medium, means of expression or technology.
-Consonance is pure difference that can be reassembled anew.
+Consonance is a pure difference that can be reassembled anew.
 The association of technology and even musical instruments with a purely “male” occupation has definitely slowed down the blurring of boundaries in this industry.
 Electronic and synthetic music, which can be created today with minimum equipment (literally with just a phone), can fundamentally change both the gender composition of its production and the attitude to this art.CreatorEconomy, Creators

 Mubert is a platform powered by music producers that helps creators and brands generate unlimited royalty-free music with the help of AI.
 Mubert's mission is to empower and protect the creators.
 Our purpose is to democratize the Creator Economy.